neuralarchitects/ZKP-Blockchain-Explorer/README.md

 ```

 ## A.6.
 Configure Firewall
 - Install `ufw`, allow OpenSSH connection, allow nginx connection.
-Then, allow ports 3000, 4000, and 5000 on the server for Mobile App, Web App, and Admin Web App, respectively.
-Also, open ports 8883 and 8081 to let IoT devices to connect to the MQTT broker and the web socket, respectively.
+Then, allow ports 3000, and 4000 on the server for Mobile App, and Web App, respectively.
 ```
 sudo apt install ufw
 sudo ufw allow OpenSSH
 sudo ufw allow 'nginx full'
 sudo ufw allow 3000
 sudo ufw allow 4000
-sudo ufw allow 5000
-sudo ufw allow 8883
-sudo ufw allow 8081
 ```
 - Note: If you’re using Amazon EC2 or a similar platform, ensure that inbound traffic for TCP 8883 is open.
 This port is required for secure MQTT communication between the IoT server and users’ IoT devices.
 - Enable the firewall